 In 1998, FirstLine Schools started the first charter school in New Orleans.
-FirstLine now operates four Pre-K-8th grade schools and one K-8th grade school.
-Our mission is to create and inspire great open admissions public schools in New Orleans.
+FirstLine now operates several PK-8th grade schools.
+Our mission is to create and inspire great, open admissions public schools in New Orleans.
+We do this by:

 Our faculty is a diverse and talented group dedicated to our students’ success and to their own growth as teachers.
 Our schools are led by leaders who hold themselves accountable for student achievement and teacher development.

 The Student Support Compliance Manager (SSCM) is a key part of the Student Support Services Department at FirstLine Schools , and plays an important role in ensuring that state and federal requirements around IDEA regulations are maintained.
 The Student Support Compliance Manager works with school based staff to ensure that all IEPs and 504s are compliant with state and federal regulations and ensures timely compliance with all regulations regarding Medicaid reimbursement.
 The SSCM will lead on all monitoring and corrective action requirements (IDEA, LDOE, SPLC, OPSB) for all schools; work with school administrators to improve school-wide practices and policies including systems development and fidelity of school-based folder/file reviews; lead on internal audits and development of SPED Progress Reports for each school.
 This position will also coordinate with Network Grants Manager to ensure schools apply for relevant grants related to serving students with disabilities, as well as attend relevant state trainings and turn-key for SPED Coordinators and administrative school staff.

 - Compliance Systems and Consultation